-This is a body shape that often develops after 40 when you start to experiences symptoms of (peri)menopause where many women experience the gain of weight around their waist.
+This is a body shape that often develops after 40 when you start to experience symptoms of (peri)menopause and may gain weight around your waist.

 Below are some rough guidelines what will and will not work for many apple shaped women over 40.

 - Big shapeless garments that don’t show any waist

 - Bulky trousers with lots of pockets and zippers at the front

 - Tight clingy T-shirts